CartoDB/research-public/scsc20-workshop-cartoframes/README.md

 ## Installation requirements

 If you'd like to run the notebooks, please follow the instructions below.
-The workshop can also be followed using the notebook static views linked below.
+The workshop can also be followed using the notebook static views linked below in step 4.

 1. Download or clone this repository.
 To download the repository click the **Code** button and **Download ZIP**.
 Otherwise, if you have git installed, you can clone it.